Baralga/baralga/application/trunk/baralga-core/README.txt

  * Improved sorting by hours in different tables.
  * Reports belong to categories like General, Time or Project.
  * Smart parsing of time, e.g. 12 -> 12:00 or 12,5 -> 12:30.
+ * Combo boxes for filtering by project, month and year are sorted.
+ * Reports grouped in categories general, time and project.

 Functionality
  * New report for working hours by project.
  * New chart for working hour distribution by project.

+Fixes
+ * Activities can go on until after midnight.
+That results in two activity entries.

 == Baralga Version 1.2.3 ==
  * On exit running activities are stopped.